 Ray Anderson: The Business Logic of Sustainability

-Ray Anderson has led by example.
-As founder and chairman of Interface Inc., he grew his company into one of the world’s largest suppliers of modular carpeting.
-He accomplished this by developing his awareness for sustainability and applying it towards his long term corporate strategy (the ultimate aim being zero waste).
+Ray Anderson has truly led by example.
+As founder and chairman of Interface Inc., Mr. Anderson grew his company into one of the world’s largest suppliers of modular carpeting.
+He accomplished this by developing his own awareness for sustainability, and applying it towards the company’s long term strategy (the ultimate aim being zero waste).

 The switch to sustainability was certainly profitable, and a real win for himself and his company.
 As Mr. Anderson explains, business and industry have played the largest role in harming the environment.
 However, they also represent the size and scale best suited for providing solutions and amending the harm done to the natural world.

 It comes down to a matter of understanding.
 He discovered this for himself as he learnt more about what sustainability meant.
 Mr. Anderson has described the path towards greater sustainability as ongoing, but he was more than happy to share the revelations he made along the way.

 Leading by Example

-One key point that Mr. Anderson has demonstrated through his work that caring for the natural world and maintaining a company’s profitability need not be mutually exclusive.
-He is living proof that a CEO can make significant steps towards transforming a company towards both greater sustainability and profitability.
+One key point that Mr. Anderson has demonstrated, is that caring for the natural world as well as his company’s profitability, need not be mutually exclusive endeavors.
+In fact, he is living proof that a CEO can make significant steps towards transforming a company towards both greater sustainability and profitability.
 It totally can be a win-win strategy.

 That’s what Mr. Anderson has been advocating.
 Unfortunately, there exists a widespread belief that doing the right thing in business will somehow cost more.
 Interface‘s operations have proven that notion false.
-Adopting sustainability was transformational for his company.
+Adopting sustainability was transformational for both himself and his company.

 Indeed, Anderson didn’t originally start out his business with this approach.
-He admitted to not even knowing what that meant when he was initially asked (see also What is Sustainability?), let alone have corporate sustainability strategy.
+He admitted to not even knowing what it meant (see also What is Sustainability?), let alone have corporate sustainability strategy.
 Like any good problem solver however, he made sure to learn what he was missing.

 As a direct result of his reading, he set about establishing the sustainable transformation of his company.
-The resulting sustainability strategy helped him cut costs, motivate employees, encourage innovation, increase customer appreciation, and be better stakeholders in the community.
-Having seen the positive outcome, Anderson is all too happy to share.
-Sustainability is profitable in every sense of the word.
+The resulting sustainability strategy helped him cut costs, motivate employees, encourage innovation, increase customer appreciation, and ultimately become better stakeholders in the community.
+Having seen the positive outcomes firsthand, Anderson is an enthusiastic advocate for corporate sustainability.
+It really is profitable, in every sense of the word.